smartcontractkit/documentation/docs/Developer Reference/contributing-to-chainlink.md

 To stay up to date on the hackathons that Chainlink is running or sponsoring, keep an eye out on the official Chainlink social media channels, and sign up for our [developer newsletter](https://docs.chain.link/docs/developer-communications/).

 ## Applying for a Grant
-The [Chainlink grant program](https://chain.link/community/grants) encourages the community to focus on the creation of critical developer tooling, the addition of high-quality data, and the launching of key services around the Chainlink Network.
+The [Chainlink grant program](https://chain.link/community/grants) encourages the community to create critical developer tooling, add high-quality data, and the launch key services around the Chainlink Network.
 Grant categories include community, integration, bug bounty, research, and social impact grants.
-If you believe you have a great idea that fits into one of these categories, you can apply for a grant.
-If successful, you will receive the funding and support needed to successfully build and implement it.
+If you have a great idea that fits into one of these categories, you can apply for a grant.
+If successful, you will receive the funding and support needed to successfully build and implement your idea.

 For more information about the grant program, go to the [Chainlink Grants web page](https://chain.link/community/grants).